A Note From David Brickner: Launchers

 As we “launch” into a new year, wouldn’t it be great for us to renew our efforts at personal evangelism?
 Thinking strategically about how to open a conversation about Jesus is a good way to begin to put feet to that aspiration.
 In Jews for Jesus we have consistently used “launchers,” though we did not know them by that name.
 We hand people gospel broadsides that are designed to engage them with current interests that can transition to an interest in the gospel message.
 We also have verbal launchers, such as our proposal statement.
 We engage people by saying, “Can I ask you a question?”
 If they agree, the question is, “Who do you think Jesus is?”
 This is obviously a very direct “launch” into a conversation about Jesus, and you might want to give it a try.

 More recently, our missionaries have experimented with some other launchers.
 Last month as part of their Hanukkah outreach, our New York branch asked people on the street, “What miracle are you hoping for?”
-They made a brief video (click on the right to view).

 In London our missionaries began filming a video to be ready in time for Passover, asking people how and why they celebrate this holiday, and whether it has spiritual meaning to them.
 A wide array of launchers gives us many opportunities to talk with people.
 The proposal statement in particular has even provided opportunities to pray with those who were prompted to consider the question of who Jesus is and what He did for them.